Form 1099-C, Cancellation of Debt, reports cancelled debt to both you and the IRS.

 Cancelled debt springs from bad luck and financial distress.
 So the IRS making cancelled debt taxable income seems unfair.
 Especially since it feels like you’re being taxed on money you never had.
 The IRS has multiple exceptions and exclusions that may allow you to avoid being taxed on some, or all, of the cancelled debt listed on Form 1099-C. Insolvency is one exclusion reported on Form 982.
 However we often use the insolvency exclusion with another provision on Form 982.

-Update: Congress extended the discharge of qualified principal residence indebtedness for 2013 but it might not for 2014.
+Update: Congress extended the discharge of qualified principal residence indebtedness for 2013 but that’s gone in 2014, making IRS insolvency even more important.

 How much tax might you pay on cancellation of debt?